AstraLuma/qwertyuiop.ninja/_drafts/gamebear-02.md

 So how do I conduct these builds?

 Well, I have a spare Raspberry Pi 3 I'm not really using.
 And I do "devops", so I would like to do my builds in clean, fresh containers.
 And I did write [this little project](https://buildahscript.github.io/) that was originally for more dynamic container building, but turns out is also pretty good for build systems.
-And I like containerized builds, so of course I'm going to look for excuses to use them.

 Ok, so how do you build a project in a container on a remote system?